MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/cross-team-per-team-analytics.md

 search.appverid: MET150
 MS.collection:
 - M365-collaboration
-description: Learn about cross-team analytics and per-team analytics in Teams, which let users see usage data for teams that they are members of.
+description: Learn about cross-team analytics, per-team analytics, and per-channel analytics in Teams, which let users see usage data for teams or channels that they are part of.
 appliesto:
 - Microsoft Teams
 ---
-# View cross-team and per-team analytics in Teams
+# View analytics in Teams

-In Microsoft Teams, users can view analytics for teams that they are members or owners of.
+In Microsoft Teams, users can view analytics for teams and channels that they are part of.
 This information gives users insight into usage patterns and activity on their teams.
-Users can see data such as the number of active users, posts, replies, and guests in each team.
+Users can see data such as the number of active users, posts, replies, and more at three levels.

-Cross-team analytics gives users a broad overview of usage data for all teams that they are a member or owner of in a single list view.
-This includes active user and message counts and trend lines for team activity.
+- Cross-team analytics gives users a broad overview of usage data for all teams that they are a member or owner of in a single list view.

-Per-team analytics gives users a more granular view of usage data for a specific team.
-This includes temporal-based charts for active user and message counts plus deeper breakdowns of user types and activity trends.
-Users can filter the view to see data for a specific channel in a team or all channels in a team.
+- Per-team analytics gives users a more granular view, showing usage data for a specific team.
+- Per-channel analytics gives users an even more granular view, showing usage data for a specific channel.

+Users can filter any of these views to see data for a specified time period.

-## View analytics for all teams that you're a member or owner of
+## View cross-team analytics

 1. In Teams, at the bottom of the teams list, next to **Join or create a team**, click **Manage teams**.
 2. Click the **Analytics** tab, and then select a date range to show usage data for all teams that you're a member or owner of.